resonantdoghouse/tone.js-starter/README.md

   "4n"
 );

-// start playing the synth
+// Setup the synth to be ready to play on beat 1 synthPart.start();
-synthPart.start();
+// Note that if you pass a time into the start method you can specify when the synth part starts e.g. .start('8n') will start after 1 eighth note

-// start the transport which controls sequences Tone.Transport.start();
+// start the transport which controls the main timeline Tone.Transport.start();
 ```